AntonioTriguero/zen-joko-beck-react-native-firebase/readme.md

-# Joko Beck Zen Teachings - React Native App
+# Joko Beck Zen Teachings 🌸 - React Native App

+A beautiful app that lets you read excerpts of her teachings, all organized by categories.
+You also have her video teachings all in the same place.
+The purpose is to offer an application that quickly inspires you to keep Beck's 'Nothing Speacial' powerful Zen way.

+⚠ in Progress ⚠

 ## Installation: